 To put it bluntly the definition of a drama school is: preprofessional training for theatre arts in a highly established setting.
 Or, to put it differently, a drama school is an establishment designed to work as the performers version of a university.

 An institution focused on training actors

-This can come as its own college, section of a university or independent school.
-The broad range of choice can be confusing but it boils down to one simple fact: they’re looking to produce talented individuals that work in the industry and can make an impact, in the same way that studying law should make you into a good lawyer etc. Each school has its own history of developmental traits that its performers are known for and has an aura of respectability that comes from who they claim to have produced.
-The schools often offer undergraduate programmes, as well as masters, that are primarily selected from an audition-based process that only offer a place to the most promising from that year’s audition round.
+This can come as its own college, section of a university or independent establishment.
+The broad range of choice can be confusing but it boils down to one simple fact: they’re looking to produce talented individuals that work in the industry and can make an impact, in the same way that studying law should make you into a good lawyer etc. Each training center has its own history of developmental traits that its performers are known for and has an aura of respectability that comes from who they claim to have produced.
+These institutions often offer undergraduate programmes, as well as masters, that are primarily selected from an audition-based process that only offer a place to the most promising from that year’s audition round.
 The class will be small, this makes it a highly valuable course, with as much contact time as possible imperative to the training itself.

 Both US and UK drama schools also offer other course which aim to target other areas of the industry, such as stage management, costume, community theatre, musical theatre etc. The world of drama can encompass a lot of subjects and many acting academies look to build up that foundation as well, offering professional training in different areas which people are often looking to enter as their calling.
 But, as a rule of thumb, these establishments are primarily known for their actor training.